-Regardless, Marshall’s classic traditionally British tone works the best for the song.
+Regardless, Marshall’s classic British tone works the best for the song.

 You can get pretty close with any similar amp that comes with EL34 tubes.

-I would always suggest using a tube-driven amp of any kind.
+Plus, I always suggest using a tube-driven amp of any kind.

-If you’re playing in your room at lower volume settings, it’s hard to get a good tone on a high-wattage amp.
+But if you’re playing in your room at lower volume settings, getting a good tone on a high-wattage amp is hard.

-It can also be an American-style one, like classic Fenders.
+You can also use an American-style amp, like classic Fenders.

 However, in this case, I suggest that you use a smoother overdrive like Tube Screamer to drive the clean channel.